 5th Anniversary: Wood

 In Wales, elaborately carved wooden ‘lovespoons’ have been given for centuries.
 The term ‘spooning’—meaning ‘romancing’—originates from this Welsh tradition.
-An alternative gift to each other could be a romantic visit to a log cabin, or something simpler like a bottle of wine in wooden box.
+An alternative gift to each other could be a romantic visit to a log cabin, or something simpler like a bottle of wine in a wooden box.
 Alternatively, the modern 5th anniversary theme is silverware.

 6th Anniversary: Iron